-If you are a hockey fan like me, you can’t wait for the Ice hockey Federation (IIHF) under 20 world championships to begin on Boxing Day.
+If you’re a hockey fan like me, you can’t wait for the Ice Hockey Federation (IIHF) under 20 world championships to begin on Boxing Day.
 Known as the “World Juniors” in Canada, the tournament is one of the most exciting and fun displays of hockey mastery there is.

 Back in 2014, we published an article in which Brent Sutter, the coach of the Canadian squad that year, made the case for a “new normal” in Canadian hockey.
 Sutter suggested that Canada had to re-imagine its national game to make it more about skills, speed and fun, and that plea resonated deeply with many hockey parents and coaches.

 Since that day, the World Juniors has become AfL’s opportunity to reflect on the state of hockey in Canada.
 So here’s a look at some of the ways the game has improved and our wish list for some components of hockey that could be improved to make the game even better.

 Speed, skills, and fun are now the new normal

 Watch any panel of analysts during a hockey game or one of the many sports shows on TV and you will keep hearing the same refrain from specialists: today’s professional hockey is played at greater speed and with more skills.
 As well, the data shows that in the National Hockey League (NHL) the number of fights is in decline.

 These advances at the professional level are a blessing for grassroots hockey as young players as well as coaches and parents often emulate the pros.
 As the culture of the professional game shifts from using violence as a strategic weapon, and replacing it with speed and skills, the culture of minor hockey will follow.

 The important shift to an emphasis on speed and skills shows itself as Canadian hockey catches up to other sports and now mandates smaller playing areas for younger players.